tri-cods/html-css/lessons.md

 (This may come in handy when making your menu or navigation bar.)

-To make a line break or give space between different elements:
+To **make a line break** or give space between different elements:

 ```html
 <br />
 ```

-## Further challenge
+## Challenge

-Add a table containing a schedule of events to your Institute website.
+Here is a more advanced challenge if you're up for it: Add a table containing a schedule of events to your Institute website.
 You can learn more about making tables using HTML [here](https://www.w3schools.com/html/html_tables.asp).

 # CSS Basics